 Green Witch: Green witchcraft works with the energy of the Earth itself and parts of the natural world, such as herbs, crystals,animals, etc. Green witches may also work with faeries, elemental deities, and other nature spirits.

 Grimoire: Sometimes used interchangeably with “Book of Shadows,” Grimoire is a much older term used across many religious affiliations.
 In witchcraft, a Grimoire is a collection of magickal information that is ‘evergreen’ (ie: not attached to a specific time or witch’s personal experience).

 Kitchen Witch: Kitchen witchcraft is the art of infusing home life with magick with an emphasis on cooking, cleaning, and organization magick.
 Generally speaking, kitchen witches concern themselves with their families’ lives and use magick to make the home more harmonious and prosperous.

 Magick: Used to differentiate between magic (card tricks, illusions, etc.) and magick (performing spells).
 This term is falling out of use, but I feel that it’s still quite helpful.

-Muggle: A non-magickal person.
+Muggle: Slang; a non-magickal person.
 Originating with J.K.
 Rowling’s Harry Potter series, this term has been adopted by the real life magickal community.
 Many witches and pagans find this term offensive because it either discriminates against the non-magickal and is used as a slur, or because they object to incorporating terms from fiction into their practice.

 Void-of-Course: When the Moon is “void-of-course,” it means that it has exited the last major aspect of the previous astrological sign, but is not yet in the first solid aspect of the next astrological sign.
 Sometimes the process takes minutes, other times it takes hours; doing magick during this time can be fruitless.
 Generally marked as “v/c” on astrologically-minded calendars.